NoviaIntSysGroup/llm-data-extraction/README.md

 The project directory contains the following files and folders:

-- `notebooks/`: Contains the notebooks used in the project.
+- `notebooks/`: Contains the notebooks for converting unstructured data to structured and for checking accuracy of the extracted data.
 - `src/`: Contains the source code of the project.
-- `data/`: Contains the data used in the project.
-PDFs and HTML files downloaded by the scripts are stored here.
+- `data/protocols`: PDFs and HTML files downloaded by the scripts are stored here.
+Created when running the data extraction pipeline.
-- `data/llm_prompts/`: Contains the prompts used for LLMs.
+- `data/llm/prompts/`: Contains the prompts used for LLMs.
-- `data/schema/`: Contains the schema for the JSON data.
+- `data/llm/schema/`: Contains the schema for the JSON data.
+- `data/scraping/`: Contains the scraped data from the website.
+- `data/temp/`: Temporary files and outputs from the llms are stored here.
+Created when running the data extraction pipeline.
 - `assets/`: Contains the images used in the project.
 - `config/`: Contains the configuration files used in the project.